Girl Giant and the Monkey King: Characters

 The Boy Giant is a deity in Heaven.
 When he was human, he was only a baby when invaders came to attack.
 He ate a lot of rice and manages to defeat all the invaders.
 The Boy Giant meets Ma and the couple had Thom.
 He plans to live with his daughter in Heaven to be a deity but Ma insisted that Thom live a normal life with her.
 When Thom hit him with the Monkey King's cudgel, he survived and tries desperately to stop the Jade Soldiers from attacking Thom out of fatherly love.

 Jae is the Jade Emperor's daughter and helped Thom to the Lotus Academy.
 She seems very polite and loves her father a lot but hates Kha even though she and Kha are actually cousins.
 Jae wears a ring that is the key to the armory which the Monkey King steals to get his cudgel back.

 The Jade Emperor is Jae's father and a close friend of the Boy Giant.
 He felt offended when Thom talked about the Monkey King and ordered her to leave.
-When Thom takes the cudgel and hits the Boy Giant with it, the Jade Emperor possibly knew this and sent the Jade Army consisting of Jade Soldiers to arrest Thom.
+When Thom takes the cudgel and hits the Boy Giant with it, the Jade Emperor possibly knew this and sent the Jade Army, consisting of Jade Soldiers, to arrest Thom.

 Bethany Anderson is a bully of Thom because of how different she is from the other students.
 The teachers do not know about it but she is treasured by the soccer coach.
 Bethany is one of the girls in the "dynamic trio" along with Sarah Mazel and Kathy Joon.

 Kathy Joon is a Korean-American student and one of the girls in the "dynamic trio", along with Bethany and Sarah Mazel.
 When the two other girls are not watching, Kathy is kinder to Thom, especially when they are both Asians.

 Sarah Mazel is another bully of Thom and one of the girls in the "dynamic trio".

 Cassie Houghton is a goalie.
-Thom kicked the ball to hard and the ball hits her, causing her to stay in the hospital for a month as a result of breaking a few ribs.
+Thom kicked the ball too hard and the ball hits her, causing her to stay in the hospital for a month as a result of breaking a few ribs.

 Coach Pendergrass is Thom's soccer coach.
 She treasures the "dynamic trio" and would compliment Thom when she scored a goal.

 Mrs Abbot is Thom's homeroom teacher.

 Mrs Colton is the principal of Demille Middle School which is the school Thom attends currently.